lakmeer/vim-technicolor/readme.md

 Inspired by minimal-palette colorschemes like [dw_colors](http://sites.google.com/site/dwcolors/) and especially [redblack](https://github.com/rdineiu/vim-redblack), this colorscheme has a neutral core with coloured highlights.
-The colour of the highlights depends on the filetype set in each buffer, to create a visual seperation of the different languages in your project.
+The colour of the highlights depends on the filetype set in each buffer, to create a visual seperation of different languages.

 Features